elvankrs/pagerank-on-reuters/README.md

 - No external libraries are required.
 The project is implemented using only the Python Standard Library.

-`main.py` applies the PageRank algorithm to the data provided in `data_path`.

-In order to run, you should use the following command:
+To run the PageRank algorithm on your data, use the following command:

 ```
 python main.py data_path
 ```

-- `data_path` is the path to the data containing edge and vertice information.
+- `data_path` is the file path containing the edge and vertex information for the network.